prefect.utilities.collections

 # Get the expression type; treat iterators like lists

-typ = list if isinstance(expr, IteratorABC) else type(expr)
+typ = list if isinstance(expr, IteratorABC) and isiterable(expr) else type(expr)

 typ = cast(type, typ) # mypy treats this as 'object' otherwise and complains